xcore/sc_sdram_burst/README.rst

 Firmware Overview
 =================

 The SDRAM module is designed for 16 bit read and write access of arbitrary length at up to 50MHz clock rates.
-It uses an optimised pinout with address and data lines overlaid along with other pinout optimisations in order to implement 16 bit read/write with up to 13 address lines in just 20 pins.
+It uses an optimal pinout with address and data lines overlaid to implement 16 bit read/write with up to 13 address lines in just 20 pins.

 Documentation can be found at http://github.xcore.com/sc_sdram/docs/index.html